connietsang/twitterbot/README.md

-A simple twitter bot which finds all relevant tweets fitting a given search query in the past 7 days and likes and retweets these tweets.
+A simple Twitter bot Python script which finds all relevant and original tweets fitting a given search query in the past 7 days and likes and retweets them.
+Uses Twitter API v2.

-The minimum number of likes and retweets a tweet must have can be specified.
+The minimum number of likes and retweets a tweet must have, and the interval the script waits before liking/rting the next tweet can be specified.
 Also filters out controversial tweets.

 The script can be run every week on any Unix system using crontab